Pentagon Housing

 Frequently Asked Questions About the Pentagon

-The Pentagon is built upon land in Arlington, Virginia.
-But, the Pentagon uses six Washington, D.C. zip codes as designated mailing addresses.
+The Pentagon is in Arlington, Virginia.
+However, it uses six Washington, DC zip codes as designated mailing addresses.

 2) Can you tour the Pentagon?

 Yes, but the tours should be scheduled well in advance.
-You must check in at the Pentagon Tours window, which is located inside the Pentagon Visitor Center.
-You can find more information at Pentagon Tours FAQ.
-Consider using the Metro instead of trying to find a parking space.
+To check in, tourists go to the Pentagon Tours window that's located inside the Pentagon Visitor Center.
+Additional information can be found at Pentagon Tours FAQ.
+Many tourists opt to use the nearby metro instead of hunting for a parking space.

-The majority of the people assigned to work at the Pentagon live in Washington, D.C., Virginia, or Maryland.
+The majority of the people assigned to work at the Pentagon live in Washington, DC, Virginia, or Maryland.
 Most military families choose their location depending on personal preferences for budget, commute time, and education opportunities.
-Arlington, VA, Alexandria, VA, and Fairfax County, VA, are some of the most popular off base options.
+Arlington, Alexandria, and Fairfax are some of the most popular off-base options in Virginia.

 4) What is the BAH for the Pentagon?